iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

 template: overrides/main.html
 ---

-## What is an Iter8 experiment?
+## Validation

+**Validation** is the logic used to determine if the new version of an app/ML model performs well.
+The main questions during validation are the following.

+* Does the new version satisfy SLOs (for example, a tail latency SLO)?
+* Does it improve business/app-specific metrics (for example, user-engagement)?

+## Release

+**Release** is the process by which a new version of an app/ML model becomes responsible for serving production traffic.
+The main question during release is the following.

+* How should the release of a new version be staged so that end-user experience is protected?

+## Experiment

 !!! tip ""
-    Iter8 defines a Kubernetes resource kind called **Experiment** that enables automated releases and experiments, progressive delivery, and rollout of apps/ML models.
+    Iter8 defines a new kind of Kubernetes resource called **Experiment** that enables automated validation and release of new versions.

-A basic Iter8 experiment that automates `Canary` testing and `Progressive` deployment (traffic shifting) is illustrated below.
+An Iter8 experiment automating a `Canary` release is illustrated below.
+In this experiment, Iter8 validates that the candidate version satisfies the SLOs (`objectives`), progressively shifts traffic from the baseline version to the candidate, and promotes the candidate version in the end.

 ![Canary/Progressive/kubectl](/assets/images/canary-progressive-kubectl.png)

-Iter8's model of experimentation is extensible, powerful and expressive.
-You can flexibly combine a variety of testing and deployment patterns, traffic shaping featuers, and version promotion features within experiments.
+Iter8 experiments are designed to take advantage of all the features available from the underlying service mesh/ingress technology, and use metrics from any REST API.

+A few key aspects of an Iter8 experiment are described below.

+### Winner

+An Iter8 experiment seeks to find a `winner` or the best version among all the versions involved in an experiment.
+The testing pattern and the `objectives` specified in the experiment are used to determine the `winner` of the experiment.

 ### Testing pattern

-Testing pattern is the logic that Iter8 uses to determine a `winner` among a number of versions during an experiment.
+Testing pattern is the logic uses to determine a `winner` among a number of versions during an experiment.
 Iter8 supports `Canary` and `Conformance` testing patterns.

 === "Canary"
     `Canary` testing involves two versions, a `baseline` and a `candidate`.
 In a `Canary` experiment, Iter8 assesses if the versions satisfy the objectives[^1] specified in the experiment.
 If the `candidate` satisfies the objectives, then the `candidate` is the `winner`; else, if the `baseline` satisfies the objectives, then the `baseline` is the `winner`; else, there is no `winner`.